Eli-Chandler/Eli-Chandler/README.md

 I’m a software engineer with a strong focus on backend development and software architecture.
 I enjoy designing clean, maintainable systems—thinking about service boundaries, data flow, and how everything scales.
 I'm also comfortable jumping into frontend work when needed, and I like building end-to-end solutions that actually ship.

 ### 🌟 Highlights
-- My most impressive project was Finds.ly, a platform for aggregating products, and quality control photos of said products from multiple Chinese e-commerce platforms, including Taobao, Weidian, and 1688, allowing international shoppers safely buy from Chinese e-commerce sites.
+- My most impressive project was Finds.ly, a platform for aggregating products, and quality control photos of said products from multiple Chinese e-commerce platforms, including Taobao, Weidian, and 1688, allowing international shoppers to purchase safely from Chinese e-commerce sites.
 Scaled from 0 to 950,000 monthly unique users and mid $xx,000 MRR in ~2 years. while being a full time university student.
   - Engineered backend to handle 360M+ monthly requests (63M+ API calls, 120 TB+ images) while keeping costs under $1k/month through intelligent caching, highly efficient services, and highly selective cloud service usage
   - Developed ML models for labelling product categories and utilised vector embeddings for semantic search of products